a-paxton/oss-community-health/README.md

 # Community Health of Open-Source Software

-Exploration of community health in open-source software communities developing on GitHub.
+This repository contains the code for our quantitative exploration of community health in open-source software communities developing on GitHub.

 ## Data